Kriperovich/html-opener-library/README.md

-# Find html and interval and opening html file:
+# Find html and interval for opening html file:

 open_html_periodically("sample.html", interval=30)
 #"interval=30" this is the part that is responsible for the periodicity of opening html file